Anne Caroline Wegner, LL.M. (European University Institute)

 Areas of practice

-Anne Wegner specialises in German and European antitrust and distribution law, including disputes in these areas of law.
-She primarily advises on matters pertaining to vertical agreements, antitrust damages, compliance, cartel proceedings, merger control, joint ventures, and abuse of market dominance.
-Anne Wegner has many years of experience in representing her clients in these areas vis-à-vis cartel authorities and in court and arbitration proceedings, as well as in drafting and negotiating contracts.
-She is particularly experienced in issues regarding the automotive industry, logistics, the building materials industry and the distribution of chemicals.
+Anne Wegner specialises in German/European antitrust and distribution law as well as litigation in these areas.
+Her advisory services cover, in particular, distribution antitrust law, antitrust damages, compliance, fine proceedings, merger control, joint ventures and abuse of market power.
+She has many years of experience in representing her clients in these areas before antitrust authorities, in court and arbitration proceedings, and in contract drafting and negotiations.
+She has extensive experience in particular with matters relating to the automotive industry, logistics, the building materials industry and chemical distribution.

 Vita